stadiamaps/ferrostar/CONTRIBUTING.md

 If you forget to do this, CI will eventually fail on your PR.

 ## Preparing your Development Environment

+To ensure that everything can be developed properly in parallel, we use a monorepo structure.
+This, combined with CI, will ensure that changes in the core must be immediately reflected in platform code like Apple and Android.

+Let's look at what's involved to get hacking on each platform.

 ### Rust